maniospas/Blombly/docs/basics/builtins.md

 1
 </pre>

+!!! warning
+    Defer cannot contain return statements, as it may already be executed in response to return statements.

-## Signals
+## Errors & returns

 Computations like converting invalid strings to numbers, or using the `next` operator of iterators, return errors as values.
 These make execution fail if used in computations.
-One way of handling errors -aside from the catch statement that will be covered below- is the `as` keyword.
-This performs an assignment without breaking normal code writting on encountering an error value, but by returning a true/false value depending on whether an error was found.
+One way of handling errors is
+the `as` keyword.
+This performs an assignment without breaking normal code writing upon encountering an error value, but returns a true/false value depending on whether an error was found.
 Below is a simple one-liner that retries reading from the console until a number if provided.
-It also use function-based typecasting (where `@str|@func` is equivalent to `@func(@str)`) to chain function calls.

 ```java
 while(not number as "Give a number:"|read|float) {}